Equivalences of Families of Stacky Toric Calabi-Yau Hypersurfaces: Introduction

-This birational phenomenon is, perhaps, best viewed as a manifestation of toric geometry, as described in independent work of Borisov, Clarke, and Shoemaker \cite{Bor13, Cla08, Cla14, Sho14}.
-For example, derived equivalence of the Berglund-H\"ubsch-Krawitz mirrors to hypersurfaces in the same Gorenstein toric Fano variety \cite{FK} follows from an examination of the secondary fan associated to the anti-canonical linear system.
+This question of comparing toric mirror constructions via birational and derived equivalence has much recent history.
+In the case of Berglund-H\"ubsch-Krawitz mirror duality, this question was answered on the level of birational equivalence in \cite{Bor13, Sho14, Kel13, Cla14}.
+Derived equivalence of the Berglund-H\"ubsch-Krawitz mirrors to hypersurfaces in the same Gorenstein toric Fano variety was proven in \cite{FK} from an examination of the secondary fan associated to the anti-canonical linear system.
+The analogous question for Batyrev-Borisov mirrors was solved for both birational equivalence \cite{Li, Cla17} and derived equivalence \cite{FK14}.

-In this paper, we recover and generalize some of the results mentioned in \cite{BvGK, Sho14, Kel13, FK} with a fairly simple observation.
-Namely, intersecting polytopes associated to linear systems on toric varieties leads to both birational identifications and derived equivalences among Calabi-Yau Deligne-Mumford stacks.
+In this paper, we recover and generalize these results for hypersurfaces by showing that intersecting polytopes associated to linear systems on toric varieties leads to both birational identifications and derived equivalences among Calabi-Yau Deligne-Mumford stacks.
+We then specialize our results to applications for mirror constructions.